uzerapp/uzerapp.github.io/README.txt

 - Works on mobile
 - Is a responsive website
 - Contains a Privacy policy / terms of use / copyright
-- Is available on Google search engine.
-(Just type uzer app and it's the first site that appears)